epispot/epiblog/_posts/2021-02-05-celebrating-100-commits.md

 100 commits marks a landmark in the epispot development process.
 Here's how we got there.
 ---
 <br>
-Epispot began as a pile of code for random epidemiological models was dumped into this repo.
-Back in these prehistoric times, the epispot organization didn't even _exist_ !
+Epispot began as a pile of code for random epidemiological models dumped into this repo.
+Back in these prehistoric times, the epispot organization didn't even _exist_!
 Epispot's [initial commit](https://github.com/epispot/epispot/tree/58db355fb87bb85ae8f07b3f6b2d60d45f5aa602) added a `sir-model.py` program that implemented a very basic SIR model inspired by [Henry Ferose's article on Medium](https://towardsdatascience.com/infectious-disease-modelling-part-i-understanding-sir-28d60e29fdfc?gi=b4009dd92883) that went on create the `Model` class that is so crucial to epispot today.
 Since then, epispot has come a long way.
 In celebration of its